Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Application I: Rust's Binary Choice Model

 At the data generating parameters, we solve the dynamic program to obtain the vector of CCPs, $(p(d|1),\ldots,p(d|K))$ for $d=0,1$.
 Rather than using simulated observations in this exercise, we use the true CCPs as the sample frequencies and report the results for different sample sizes.
 Specifically, for a given $N \in Z^+$, we set $n_{dx}$, the number of times $d$ was chosen at each state $x$ as follows, $n_{0x} = p(0|x) \times N$ and $n_{1x}=p(1|x) \times N$ for $x=1,\ldots,K$.
 In this way, we can check if our MCMC algorithm for the semiparametric model specification can recover the identified set computed by the algorithm from \cite{NoretsTang2013} for a given fixed vector of CCPs.
 Estimation results for simulated data are presented for the multinational choice application in Section \ref{section:gilleskie}.

-Since we do not impose a location and scale normalization on the mixture specification for the distribution of $\epsilon$ and Rust's model has only two utility parameters that are defined by the location and the scale, the values of $(\theta_0,\theta_1)$ corresponding to the location and scale of the logistic distribution (used in \cite{Rust:87} and \cite{NoretsTang2013}) can be computed from the values of $(\sigma,\omega_k,\mu_k,\sigma_{k}, \, k=1,\ldots,m)$ as described in Appendix \ref{sec:rust_implement_details}.
+Since we do not impose a location and scale normalization on the mixture specification for the distribution of $\epsilon$ and the model has only two utility parameters that are defined by the location and the scale, the values of $(\theta_0,\theta_1)$ corresponding to the location and scale of the logistic distribution are computed from $(\sigma,\omega_k,\mu_k,\sigma_{k}, \, k=1,\ldots,m)$ by formula \eqref{eq:renorm_params}.
 We use the following flexible prior distributions that are tuned to spread the prior probability over a large region for $(\theta_0,\theta_1)$ that includes the identified set.

 Below, we report the draws of $(\theta_0,\theta_1)$ obtained from the draws of $(\sigma,\omega_k,\mu_k,\sigma_{k}, \, k=1,\ldots,m)$ for the prior and the posterior for $N \in \{ 3, 10 \}$ and compare them to the true identified set.
 Panel (a) of Figure \ref{fig_Rust_id} shows the prior draws of the utility parameters.
 First note that the prior draws are not uniformly distributed on the utility parameter space.
 In practice, it is difficult to come up with a prior for the distribution parameters that implies a uniform prior in the $\theta$ space.
 Second, many prior draws are outside of the identified set.
 The other two panels in Figure \ref{fig_Rust_id} show posterior draws of utility parameters with different number of observations $N \in \{3, 10 \}$.
 The posterior concentrates more on the identified set as $N$ increases.